XML DOM API

 DomElement, and if you want to use name strategies, the method name must be in pluralized form.
 For example, in the EJB we would have the following method:

 @SubTagList where you can explicitly specify the tag name.

 Returned collections cannot be modified directly.
-To delete an element from collection, just call
+To delete an element from a collection, just call

 undefine() on this element.
-The tag will then be removed, and element will become invalid (
+The tag will then be removed, and an element will become invalid (

 DomElement.isValid() == false).
 Note that this behavior differs from that of fixed-number children and attributes: they are always valid, even after